Rishi Sunak enters contest to be next Tory leader

 This included a role for Peter Bone, whose supportive intervention amid a mutinous atmosphere in the Commons earlier this week stood out so much that even Speaker Sir Lindsay Hoyle remarked he was a “lone batter” for the Government.

-He has been made deputy Commons leader – a post that had not been filled since 2019.
+He has been made deputy Commons leader – a post that had not been formally held since 2018, according to the official Government website.

+James Duddridge, who said it had been a “real honour” to serve as parliamentary private secretary to the Prime Minister, has been made a Government whip.

 Register for free to continue reading